-The effects of traumatic brain injuries cannot be predicted easily, and symptoms can emerge long after the date of your accident.
+The effects of traumatic brain injuries cannot be predicted easily and symptoms can emerge long after the date of your accident.
 Early detection and treatment at a hospital or urgent care facility may prevent permanent damage and can start you on the road to recovery.

 Get Help from Mike Hostilo Now!

-If you or someone you love has sustained a brain injury in Georgia, Mike Hostilo’s experienced accident attorneys may represent you throughout your case.
+If you or someone you love has sustained a brain injury in Georgia, Mike Hostilo’s experienced accident attorneys may represent your case.
 Our attorneys will work hard on your behalf to help you on your road to recovery and can help you find out if you have a case.